 Implants Treatment Procedure

 When you arrive for your first appointment, our general practicioner Dr.Margaret Van Spronsen will perform a comprehensive medical examination and Dr.Miyakawa will evaluate your teeth, gums, and oral structures.
 This will also include an oral cancer screening.
 Ideal candidates will be in good general health and free of periodontal disease.
 Dr.Miyakawa will then customize a treatment plan based on your anatomical needs, such as existing gum and bone support, as well as your cosmetic goals.
-The number of dental implants will also be determined by these factors to ensure the best possible outcome.
+The number of dental implants will also be determined by these factors to ensure one of the best possible outcome.

 These are the common procedures you will pass in Sakura Medical and Dental Clinic: